-Only hire writers that can keep up their quality throughout time.
+Only hire writers that can keep up their content quality throughout time.

 Promoting content is tricky, as the point of content marketing isn’t to push for a sale right away, but to connect with the audience and leverage their trust to your advantage.

 It takes specific marketing skills to do so, like:

 - Focusing on long-term relationships with their targets (i.e., not sending 3 consecutive emails with link requests)

 - Providing value before looking to get anything in return

 - Knowing how to leverage a social community without being spammy